Mechanical Engineering Master of Engineering Degree

 • Work independently as well as collaboratively with others while demonstrating the professional and ethical responsibilities of the engineering profession.

 All full-time students attend a weekly graduate seminar each semester they are on campus.
 Up to three courses may be taken outside the mechanical engineering department.
-Students may complete the program's requirements within one calendar year with summer study.
+Students may complete the mechanical engineering ME requirements within one calendar year with summer study.
 Students may also augment their education through cooperative education employment opportunities.
 Although co-op is not a requirement of the program, it provides students an opportunity to gain valuable employment experience within the field.

 Loading...